Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Results

 \subsection{Applied Methods}

-The primary methodology employed was an experiment involving on-site interaction between participants and robots (see Table \ref{Articleoverview}).
-In other studies, surveys were distributed either with a video vignette providing the participants with a setting to evaluate and relate to, or examining the participants' past and ongoing experiences with robots in their daily or work lives.
-In one study, participants took part in a user test without an experimental framework, and in another study, survey data and information on industry-robotisation from secondary databases were used.
-Three studies utilised interview methods, of which two employed the use of video vignettes.
-In one case, interviews were conducted after HRI but in an experimental framework.
+The primary methodology was experimentation involving on-site interaction between participants and robots (see Table \ref{Articleoverview}).
+Other studies deployed surveys, either accompanied by video vignettes that provided a scenario for evaluation, or targeting participants’ past and ongoing experiences with robots in their daily or work lives.
+One study conducted a user test without a formal experimental framework, and another combined survey data with secondary data on industrial robotisation.
+Three studies utilised interviews; two of these incorporated video vignettes.
+In one case, interviews were conducted post-HRI within an experimental framework.